E3SM-Project/zppy/_build/html/v1.0.0/_sources/parameters.rst.txt

         e3sm_unified = option('latest', 'test', default='latest')
         # This should be set to True if you don't want the batch jobs to be submitted
         dry_run = boolean(default=False)
+        # The following parameter is not defined in `default.ini`
+        # Set up the environment -- this is where you can tell zppy to use a custom conda environment.
+        # To use a custom conda environment, you can set `environment_commands="source <path to conda.sh>; conda activate <custom environment>"`.
+        environment_commands = string

         [climo]
         # Set to True to run this section